Check out my new guide for tips on starting a blog to learn how to go about properly creating your own blog.

 While the word ‘virtual’ may confuse people about what a virtual assistant is, their role is actually quite simple.
 Their job is to basically do any online work that you assign to them.
 Whatever you need help with, they are there to assist.

-The great part about virtual assistants is that most are in foreign countries where US currency goes a lot further.
+The great part about virtual assistants is that most are in other parts of the world where US currency goes a lot further.
 So they are willing to work for much lower wages than someone would accept in a more developed country.
 It might sound like exploitation but that couldn’t be further from the truth.
 Really it is opening doors for people in other countries and giving them jobs that they might not have had otherwise.
 Not only are they earning money, but they are developing valuable experience and sometimes picking up new skills.

 What Can a Virtual Assistant Do For My Blog